chinardankhara/billbot/README.md

-# Jetty
+# BillBot

 **AI-Powered Invoice Processing & Payment Automation**

-Jetty demonstrates the transformative power of AI agents in enterprise workflows by fully automating invoice processing—from email receipt to payment execution.
+BillBot demonstrates the transformative power of AI agents in enterprise workflows by fully automating invoice processing—from email receipt to payment execution.
 Built with modern serverless architecture and powered by Google Gemini AI, it showcases how intelligent automation can revolutionize accounts payable operations.

 ## What It Does

-Jetty automatically:
+BillBot automatically:
 - **Receives** invoices via email (any format, with PDFs)
 - **Classifies** emails using AI to identify invoices
 - **Extracts** structured data (vendor, amount, due date, etc.)